Reneechang17/Estate-Finder-Pro/README.md

-## Full Stack Project - Real Estate Website
+## Full Stack Project - Estate Finder Pro
-- Welcome to my Full Stack Project: Bloomfield Real Estate Website.

 - This project now is live on Render🎉: https://mern-estate-app-project.onrender.com/ (It will take a bit of a wait to open it, thanks for your patience!⌛️）

-- Bloomfield Real Estate Marketplace website is a cutting-edge web application designed to deliver a seamless and interactive user experience.
+- Estate Finder Pro is a cutting-edge web application designed to deliver a seamless and interactive user experience.

 ## [Key Features✅]
 - 🌟Robust Backend REST APIs: Led the creation of backend REST APIs, effectively implementing CRUD (Create, Read, Update, Delete) operations.